assignUser/maud/globbing.rst

 also supports glob-dependent reconfiguration, so avoiding globs would not expand ``Maud``'s generator support.

-As for tools which touch the source tree: even in projects where globbing is not used I frequently have multiple clones of the repository to isolate those tools from (for example) a build which I don't want to invalidate.
+As for tools which touch the source tree: even in projects where globbing is not used I frequently have multiple `worktrees <https://git-scm.com/docs/git-worktree>`_ associated with the repository to isolate those tools from (for example) a build which I don't want to invalidate.
 Perhaps some would find this unacceptably inelegant.

 Globbing Performance
 ====================